Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 • Drive from Sequoia National Park to Los Angeles: Complete your one day road trip by returning to LA.

-Expect to spend about 20-minutes at Foothills Visitor Center, Tunnel Rock & Amphitheater Point Overlook, and Moro Rock each.
+I recommend spending approximately 20-minutes at Foothills Visitor Center, Tunnel Rock & Amphitheater Point Overlook, and Moro Rock each.
 One hour in total.

 There’s a lot of fun and easy hikes in Sequoia National Park, and even the drive through the park is breathtaking.
+Regardless of how much time you have in the park, these are the top sights I recommend putting on your itinerary:

 1. Foothills Visitor Center

-Stop at the Foothills Visitor Center first!
+Stop at the Foothills Visitor Center as you enter the park.

 It’s one of the first things you’ll come to when you enter Sequoia, and it’s a great opportunity to ask the ranger on duty about important information, like trail closures, wildlife activity, and scheduled ranger programs.